Why Are Golden Retrievers So Prone To Cancer? Lymphoma In Golden Retrievers

 Using advanced labs, an ever-growing database of information on cane lymphoma patients, artificial intelligence, and your dog’s live cancer cells, we create a Personalized Prediction Profile specific to your pet and your pet alone.

-The Personalized Prediction Profile shows your vet the best chemotherapy drugs and dosages to have the most effective treatment plan, get your dog into remission as quickly as possible, and—most importantly—keep them there as long as they can.
+The Personalized Prediction Profile shows your vet the best chemotherapy drugs to have the most effective treatment plan, get your dog into remission as quickly as possible, and—most importantly—keep them there as long as they can.